Toronto · Ontario · Canada

 Cognitive Innovator

-CEO, Dalia Tech Inc. — engineering the secondary brain through Grade 5 Titanium & Ceramic hardware
+CEO, Dalia Tech Inc. · Engineering the cognitive secondary brain through precision hardware and AI-integrated systems

 02